 “Among the women I have admired one of the most is my mother.
 She has been a fantastic leader for my area and in my household, because she has [worked on] different problems at the neighborhood level that have actually affected the lives of girls and women.
 She is a great mediator for various processes and dispute resolution at the community degree, and has advertised and organized with various other females a neighborhood group called Orquídeas.
 This group is made up of ladies who have worked with agroecology, yard yards, indigenous seeds, medical plants, change of local products, and the fortifying of the Ayöök language along with requiring a life free of physical violence.
 She is one of the main conventional cooks who is associated with the various festivities that take place in our neighborhood of San Marcos Moctum.
 Additionally, she is a social supervisor and host for social events.
 She additionally composes tracks about the daily life of females and dancings and carries out plays at the area level.
 I have covered the job that the females from the Orquídeas do:” https://iberoforum.ibero.mx/index.php/iberoforum/article/view/279.

-1 Humlo Indigenous Peoples
+1 Humlo Indigenous Peoples2 International Indigenous Women

 3 young Indigenous women